sgmonda/stdio/README.md

 ### 2.5.
 Show a progress bar

 The following code will create a progress bar of 100 pieces and increments of 10.
+These values do not affect how the progress bar is shown, so a progress bar with 100 steps will be equals to a progress bar with 4 steps.
 Every call to `tick()` increments the bar value.
 Remaining time is estimated dynamically:

 ```javascript
 var stdio = require('./main.js');